The impact of your contribution

 fuels our key campaigns to prevent dolphin suffering and end cruelty to marine life

-enables a Japanese local investigator to continue uncovering the secret trade of wild dolphins in Taiji
+continues investigations to uncover the secret trade of wild dolphins in Taiji

 What our supporters say